 - Provide public value for the time and money spent

 - Have the potential for broad political support

 - Are likely to be funded for design and construction because potential funding sources have already been identified

 - Are maintainable and sustainable

 Funding and Partnerships

-We consider requests for funding on a rolling basis and do not have deadlines for inquiries.
+We consider requests for funding on a rolling basis.

 - Preliminary design studies of specific projects to help policy makers understand the benefits and costs of specific initiatives.

 - General operating support for organizations that provide regional leadership around greenway planning and design.

 - Public engagement and implementation strategies (pop up parks, surveys, external assessments, civic gatherings) intended to introduce people to a greenway or park, to prompt public discourse, and to test ideas for how to program and use a space.